BONES OF THE HAND ANATOMY

 • Typical Locations:

-• Two at the metacarpophalangeal joint of the thumb
+• Two at the metacarpophalangeal joint of your thumb

-• One sometimes at the metacarpophalangeal joint of the little finger
+• One sometimes at the metacarpophalangeal joint of your little finger

 BIBLIOGRAPHY